 Jesus preached truth always

 Truth is that to rich and poor he gave the dozes, in the same proportions.
 To young and old he prescribed the same medicines.
 Hot-headed and cool-brained were weighed in the same balance.
-To peer and peasant, he gave the same advice.
+To peers and peasants, he gave the same advice.

 In short, he did not act as an experienced physician acts to gain popularity as well as to affect the recovery of those patients suffering for years from malignant diseases.

-So the result was that the people did not like him, they hated him; they tried to remove him from amongst them so that they all joined together against him and he had to see the premature grave.
+So the result was that the people did not like him, they hated him.
+They tried to remove him from amongst them so that they all joined together against him and he had to see the premature grave.
 But in the case of Nanak result is quite the reverse.
-He reached his patients in the form of a friend, soothed them in their afflictions, and applied healing balms on their bleeding wounds and thus made wonderful cures.
-So he was liked by all honored by both Hindus and Muhammadans.
+He reached his patients in the form of a friend, soothed them in their afflictions, and applied healing balms on their bleeding wounds, and thus made wonderful cures.
+So Guru Nanak preached in a way that he was honored by both Hindus and Muhammadans.

-Alas! if Jesus would have known that it is possible to preach the truths of religion without offending others if he would have thought that to be popular is the foremost duty of the founder of a religion; he would have survived long to profit the humankind by his example and precepts!
+Alas! if Jesus would have known that it is possible to preach the truths of religion without offending others if he would have thought that being popular is the foremost duty of the founder of a religion; he would have survived long to profit humankind by his example and precepts!